 The information on this page is up to date at the time of publication.

-The safety of the Council’s employees, partners, clients, and visitors remains our overriding priority.
-As the COVID-19 continues to evolve, we are continually monitoring the situation closely and periodically update our guidance based on current recommendations from the UK Government, UK Public Health Bodies and World Health Organization (WHO)
+As the safety of the Council’s employees, partners, clients, and visitors remains our overriding priority and we are continually monitoring the situation closely and periodically update our guidance based on current recommendations from the UK Government, UK Public Health Bodies and World Health Organization (WHO)

 Appointment only face-to-face meetings